-Swedish weaving is a special form of decorative embroidery also known as huck weaving or huck embroidery.
+Swedish weaving is a special form of decorative embroidery also know as huck weaving or huck embroidery.
 The designs are usually geometric in nature, and worked primarily along the surface of the cloth rather than going up and down through the cloth.

 Preparing the Fabric

 If the fabric you are using does not have finished edges on all four sides, you will need to finish the edges before you begin.
-This prevents the fabric from fraying and spoiling your work.
+This will prevent the fabric from fraying and spoiling your work.
 You can whip the fabric edges by hand, use a serger, or zigzag or hem the edges.
 Obviously any fabric that will be used or washed, like towels or blankets, will need more secure edges.
 Monk's cloth should be prewashed after the edges are finished but before stitching begins; it has a tendency to shrink.
 If your fabric has a lot of wrinkles, you will find it easier and more enjoyable to perform the weaving if you iron the fabric before you begin.
 Make sure you do not distort the fabric as you iron it.

 Weaving the Design